GizmoTjaz/bad-apple/README.md

 # Getting Started

-Make sure to globally install the module
+Make sure to **globally** install the module
 ```
 npm i -g bad-apple
 ```

-After it is installed, play it with one command.
-You will be prompted to download the video if this is your first time.
+After it is installed, you can play it with one simple command from anywhere:
 ```
 bad-apple
 ```
+If this is your first time running the command, you will be prompted to download the video first.